shx2/figura/docs/guide.rst

 As with extending containers, overriding deep values is done using deep override sets, reflecting the same structure.
 Here too, nested containers are interpreted as overlays (not overshadows).

-An override set ISA config container, thus it is just as flexible: you can define it by extending a base override set, you can import it from another module, you can apply another override set to it, etc.
+An override set *is-a* config container, thus it is just as flexible: you can define it by extending a base override set, you can import it from another module, you can apply another override set to it, etc.